-8.1 The reaction to fire classification for the system is B-s1, d0 in accordance with BS EN 13501-1: $2007^{(1)}$.

-Test report is available from Certificate holder.

-- 8.2 The classification applies to the full range of thicknesses and finishes covered by this Certificate. - 8.3 The insulation materials in isolation have a fire classification of Class E to BS EN 13501-1: 2007.
+- 8.1 The reaction to fire classification(1) for the system is B-s1, d0 in accordance with BS EN 13501-1: 2018. - (1) Exova Warringtonfire Test Report 319310.
+A copy is available from the Certificate holder on request. - 8.2 The classification applies to the full range of thicknesses, finishes and colours covered by this Certificate.

-8.4 For all buildings in England and Wales and Northern Ireland, the system is considered suitable for use on, or at any distance from, the boundary, and is restricted for use in buildings up to 18 m in height.
+- 8.3 The insulation in isolation is not classified as 'non-combustible' or of limited combustibility. - 8.4 In England, Wales and Northern Ireland, the system is restricted for use on buildings up to 18 m in height, at any proximity to a boundary.

-8.5 In Scotland, the system may be used on buildings more than 1 m from a boundary and, on houses, 1 m or less from a boundary.
-With minor exceptions, the system should be included in calculations of unprotected area, except on houses where the external wall behind has the appropriate fire resistance.

-8.6 In Scotland, the system should not be used on any building with a storey more than 11 m above the ground, or on any entertainment or assembly building with a total storey area more than 500 m^2 , or on any hospital or residential care building with a total storey area more than 200 m^2 .

-- 8.7 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel fixing per square metre, and fire barriers in line with compartment walls and floors as advised in BRE Report BR 135: 2013 (see Figure 2 of this Certificate). - 8.8 NHBC Standards require in all cases that a minimum of one non-combustible fixing through the reinforcement mesh, per square metre or per insulation board, whichever provides the greater number, should be provided, in addition to the other fixings. - 8.9 Designers should refer to the relevant national Building Regulations and guidance for detailed conditions of use, particularly in respect of requirements for substrate fire performance, cavity barriers, service penetrations and combustibility limitations for other materials and components used in the overall wall construction.
+- 8.5 In Scotland, the system is not classified as 'non-combustible' and may be used on buildings more than 1 m from a boundary and, on houses, 1 m or less from a boundary.
+With minor exceptions, the system should be included in calculations of unprotected area, except on houses where the external wall behind has the appropriate fire resistance. - 8.6 The system should not be used on any building with a storey more than 11 m above the ground, or on any entertainment or assembly building with a total storey area more than 500 m^2 , or on any hospital or residential care building with a total storey area more than 200 m^2 . - 8.7 For application to second storey walls and above, at least one stainless steel fixing per square metre should be used, and fire barriers are recommended in line with compartment walls and floors as advised in BRE Report BR 135: 2013 (see Figure 2 of this Certificate).